matthewearl/q1physrl/README.md

 pip install wandb
 wandb init
 ```
-Alternatively, you can just view results on tensorboard with `tensorboard -logdir ~/ray_results`.
+Alternatively, you can just view results with tensorboard (see below).

 3. Finally, run: